Narullah7/sparta-sdet-project/README.md

 ```

-To seed the database, you will need to have PostgreSQL installed, and to create a database in PostgreSQL
+To seed the database, you will need to create a database in PostgreSQL
 ```
 psql
 ```